sofib/vehicle-workshop/README.md

 # Vehicle workshop

 ## Description
-This repository is an example code demonstrating several coding principles and patterns but most importantly it obeys to the dependency rule.
-The beloved one!
+This repository is an example code demonstrating several coding principles and patterns but most importantly it obeys to the dependency rule, the beloved one!

 The programing language used is PHP 7+.